YiqiSun1/Claude-generated-CEO-stress-feature-and-stock-abnormal-return/README.md

 Second, predicting stock return is an essential problem in finance.
 Analyzing if using LLM-based data features provides an “edge” is useful for understanding information processing in the financial market and the potential application of LLMs in the financial setting.

 The stock abnormal return windows I tested are [0,+1] (the first trading day after the earnings call date), [+2,+7] (2-7 days after the earnings call), and [+2,+180].
 I found several notable results.
 First, there exists a significant correlation between the stress score observed during the Q&A session of the earnings call and the stock abnormal return during the window [0, +1]. (-0.005, t=-5.275), meaning the market immediately incorporates the stress signal.
-Second, CEOs’ stress exhibited during prepared remarks has a stronger correlation with stock abnormal return in the [0,+1] window than Q&A session, suggesting investors might pay more attention to the prepared remarks of the earnings call.
+Second, CEOs’ stress exhibited during prepared remarks has an equal correlation with stock abnormal return in the [0,+1] window as the Q&A session, suggesting both prepared remarks of the earnings call have unique information content.
 Finally, The stress signal has no predictive power in both the [+2,+7] and [+2,+180] windows.

 Following these findings, I constructed a long-short trading strategy with a one day holding period and conducted a backtest using data from 2020-2024.
 The entry rule is set on the day immediately after the earnings call, and the exit is the day after.
 The strategy only trades on earnings call days such that at least 2 longs and 2 shorts positions are available to ensure proper risk.
 The strategy allocates money equally across stocks to ensure profits are driven by the signal rather than by company size.
 This strategy fails to earn a positive return during the backtesting period from 2020 to 2024.
 Although this decision is made somewhat arbitrarily and further experiment is needed for the future.